The Stamina 1402 ATS Air Rower is an “all around solid” rowing machine.

 But is it worth the extra money?

 This is the real question that must be answered.

-Stamina has built many mid-market rowing machines that are all very similar and great quality.
+Stamina has built multiple mid-market rowing machines that are all similar and great quality.

-With a few rowing machines all within about $100 of each other it can be difficult to find which is the best rower for you.
+With a few Stamina rowing machines all within about $100 of each other, it can be difficult to find which is the best rower for your needs.

 Below I attempt to review the Stamina 1402 Rower, point out the differences, and tell you if it is worth buying or not!

 Check out my full Stamina ATS Air Rower 1402 review below to find out all the pros & cons!